Wilder D. Baker: World War II

 In December 1942, Baker was ordered to South Pacific and assumed duty as Commanding officer of the battleship, USS North Carolina.
 He led the ship during patrols near Guadalcanal, Solomon Islands and returned with ship to Hawaii in March 1943.
 While there, Baker was promoted to Rear admiral on May 27, 1943.
 He was subsequently appointed Commander Cruiser Division ONE with additional duty as Commander, Task Force NINETY-FOUR (TF-94) and led his command during the Aleutian Islands campaign and later operated his forces under adverse weather conditions, conducting the first surface bombardment of the Japanese home islands and led the first offensive operations into the Sea of Okhotsk.
 For his service during that operations, Baker was decorated with the Navy Cross, the United States military's second-highest decoration awarded for valor in combat.

 Baker was appointed Commander, Cruiser Division 14 and remained in that capacity until July that year, when he assumed duty as Chief of Staff and Aide to Commander, Second Fast Carrier Task Force, Pacific Fleet under Vice admiral John "Slew" McCain.
 While in this command, he participated in the operations at Palau Islands, the Philippines, and Ryukyu Islands and together with Captain "Jimmy" Thach, McCain's operations officer, he devised tactics for using picket destroyers with combat air patrols to defend against kamikaze attacks.

+In early August, Baker also presided the Court Martial of Captain Charles B. McVay III who was accused of culpable inefficiency in the performance of his duty and the negligently endangering the lives of others due the sinking of cruiser Indianapolis which was torpedoed by Imperial Japanese Navy submarine on July 30, 1945.

 He was present aboard battleship USS Missouri during the Japanese Surrender Ceremony in Tokyo Bay on September 2, 1945.
 For his service under Admiral McCain, Baker was decorated with Silver Star, Legion of Merit with Combat "V" and Bronze Star Medal with Combat "V".